-Violence exposure and adolescents' same-day obesogenic behaviors
+Violence exposure and adolescents' same-day obesogenic behaviors New findings and a replication

 Objective: To test whether exposure to violence is associated with same-day increases in obesogenic behaviors among young adolescents, including unhealthy food and beverage consumption, poor quality sleep, and lack of physical activity.